myty/blog-content/_pages/about.md

 ## Site Code
 The code for this site engine is licensed under the MIT license and is located at: <a href="https://github.com/myty/muse" target="_blank">https://github.com/myty/muse</a>.
 Feel free to fork and send your contributions.

 The content for the site is located at: <a href="https://github.com/myty/blog-content" target="_blank">https://github.com/myty/blog-content</a>.
-If you've found a typo or error, click the 'Edit' link on each page and post to make a change and pull-request.
+If you've found a typo or error, click the 'Edit' link that's on every page to make a change and pull-request.
 What's a 'Pull-Request'?
 This should get you on the right track: <a href="https://help.github.com/articles/editing-files-in-another-user-s-repository" target="_blank">https://help.github.com/articles/editing-files-in-another-user-s-repository</a>.

 ## Third-Party Code Used for Site
 - <a href="http://nancyfx.org/" target="_blank">Nancy</a>